Major Phosphate Discovery Critical to Sustainable Food Production

 Phosphate also is harder and more expensive to find than potassium and nitrogen.
 Its relative scarcity is a major cause of recent food-price inflation.
 War has compounded the problem.
 Russia lately has supplied the world with a lot of phosphate, but not since its invasion of Ukraine.
 As its production left the market, prices inflated.
 Farmers saw this through higher costs for fertilizer and consumers noticed it through higher prices at grocery stores, markets and restaurants.

 The discovery in Norway is a ray of hope and optimism.
-By one estimate, the Norwegian deposit can supply the world’s phosphate needs at current levels of consumption for half a century.
+Par une seule estimation, the Norwegian deposit can supply the world’s phosphate needs at current levels of consumption for half a century.
 We’ll see if this prediction bears out, including whether European political activists and bureaucrats try to make extraction difficult.
 Yet even if the reality doesn’t quite match the bright forecast, we should remain grateful for a large new source of a vital resource.

 On a planet with more people than ever before putting more demands on our natural resources, we all take our responsibility to strive for sustainability seriously—and farmers have an important role to play as we work to become more efficient and productive.